League-of-Foundry-Developers/scene-packer/README.md

 This will automatically go through the Journal compendiums that belong to your module, and change the reference links to the compendium versions.
 For example, if you had a link to `@Actor[alvhCr52HIrWmoez]{Commoner}` it would change it to `@Compendium[your-module.actors.lOBiqShvkT83eGzY]{Commoner}` using your module and compendium names and ID references.

+## Macros

+There are several Macros included in the Library: `Scene Packer` compendium entry.
+Each macro has a comment at the top describing its purpose.

+## Quick Encounters

+Support for packing Scenes with embedded [Quick Encounters](https://foundryvtt.com/packages/quick-encounters) data was added in v2.2.0 of Scene Packer.
+There is a Journal Entry bundled in the Scene Packer compendium which describes how to pack these scenes.

 ## TODO

 - Provide complete example module